qlik-oss/core-scaling/README.md

 You may have noticed that the autoscaler doesn't react immediately to usage spikes.
-By default the metrics sync happens once every 30 seconds and scaling up/down can only happen if there was no rescaling within the last 3-5 minutes.
+By default the metrics sync happens once every 30 seconds and scaling up/down can only happen if there was no rescaling within the last 3-5 minutes with different timers for scaling the pods and the nodes.
-In this way, the HPA prevents rapid execution of conflicting decisions and gives time for the Cluster Autoscaler to kick in.
+In this way, the HPA prevents rapid execution of conflicting decisions.

 ### Conclusions